Alessandroinfo/piral-base-example/README.md

 Remember to publish your pilet into the feed service.

-Debug the pilet with the app shell with:
+Debug the pilet with a specific app shell with:
 - `npx pilet debug --app app-shell`

+In order to work you need to put the app-shell in package.json as a dev dependence.